PaulCoral/RetroPie-Simple-WebUI/README.md

 # RPie-Simple-WebUI
-Simple Web Interface in PHP for RetroPi
+Simple Web Interface in PHP for RetroPie

 ### Prerequisites